 - Then follow the same registration process as outlined above.
 Provide personal information like your address and age

 - The app will automatically install geolocation software.
 The geolocation software will make sure you only use the app in your registered state.
-This prevents you from using the app in a state where horse betting is not yet legalized

 Android Device Registration

 - The download should begin automatically.
-You may need to allow a .apk file access to your phone
+You may need to allow a .apk file access to your phone.

 - Once the installation is complete, follow the same registration process as above.
-Geolocation software will also be installed
+Geolocation software will also be installed.

 What Options Are There To Deposit and Withdraw At Online Horse Betting Sites?